This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 But, what is true is this: people are always asking me about colorized coins and what their values are.

-The U.S. Mint doesn’t make colored coins.
-In fact, any colorized U.S. coins that you see have been altered by somebody outside of the Mint.
+Until 2020, the U.S. Mint didn’t make colored coins, and the relatively few types of colorized coins made by them since are commemorative coins not issued for circulation.
+In fact, any colorized U.S. coins that you see dated before 2020 have been altered by somebody outside of the Mint.

 Often, the coin was painted one single color — such as the blue quarter I found in pocket change 20 years ago.

-At any rate, these coins might catch the eye, but they aren’t numismatically valuable.
+At any rate, these coins might catch the eye, but unless they are one of the few commemorative coins colorized by the U.S. Mint they aren’t numismatically valuable.

 An important note about colorized coins: some nations (including Canada) have issued colored coins.
 These are generally common and some have been issued for circulation — meaning such pieces are often worth face value if worn.